A state of growth

 Every baby born is part of NSW’s population growth.
 We project the numbers of babies into the future based on 2 things:

 - assumptions about the average number of babies who will be born to all women (the total fertility rate)

 When there is a population with more women in their 20s and 30s, this translates to more babies.
-In NSW we’ve seen the numbers of babies born going up, even when the NSW birth rate was going down.
+In NSW we’ve seen the number of babies born going up, even when the NSW birth rate was going down.

-The projections also assume different total birth rates for different parts of NSW, reflecting long-term patterns in the data.
+The projections assume different total birth rates for different parts of NSW, reflecting long-term patterns in the data.